LimChorngUan/react-modal/README.md

-# My React Modal practise project
+# My React Modal learning project

 ## Main outcome
 Have a fully accessible and well tested modal.